cds-snc/design-gc-conception/.github/ISSUE_TEMPLATE/pre-release-checklist-template.md

 ---
 name: Pre-release checklist template
-about: Simple rep-release  checklist when review is needed to decide if we're ready to release
+about: Simple pre-release checklist when review is needed to decide if we're ready to release
-title: ''
+title: 'Pre-release: '
 labels: ''
 assignees: ''

 ---
 ### Summary
-this step should not create new work but help team to gather for in sync review and assess if a release is ready to go or not.
+This step should not create new work but help team to gather for in sync review and assess if a release is ready to go or not.

-**For complexe release involving breaking changes or other significant impact**, please refer to [this template](https://docs.google.com/document/d/1n-5R--fhFXdKjdSOi4VGJuiEM7jUc2JSHc6dk6t1rP4/edit?tab=t.yvopanekmn4s#bookmark=id.g7bu7npwc6un)
+**For complex releases involving breaking changes or other significant impacts**, please refer to [this template](https://docs.google.com/document/d/1n-5R--fhFXdKjdSOi4VGJuiEM7jUc2JSHc6dk6t1rP4/edit?tab=t.yvopanekmn4s#bookmark=id.g7bu7npwc6un)

 ### 📇 User story
 As a member of the GC Design System product team, I want to ____________ so that ________.